dimitry-ishenko-rpi/rgb-led/README.md

 ![background](background.png)

-Control RGB LED Strip through a web browser.
+Control an RGB LED Strip through the web browser.
+This is a companion to my project on [Hackaday.io](https://hackaday.io/project/162126-raspberry-pi-rgb-led-strip-controller).

 ## Getting Started